junegunn/junegunn.github.io/content/docs/fzf/tips/processing-multi-line-items.md

 [ripgrep]: https://github.com/BurntSushi/ripgrep

-When you use [ripgrep] to search for a string, by default it prints matching files in multi-link chunks delimited by two new line characters.
+When you use [ripgrep] to search for a pattern, by default it prints matching files in multi-line chunks delimited by two new line characters.
 For fzf to recognize each chunk as a single item, we inject NUL bytes.

 ```sh